 Finishing with latest single Love It or Leave It, the crowd clapped and paraded along before Avidan and his band left the stage to receive a huge encore.
-The group reappeared and got the audience in a frenzy by playing Reckoning Song.
+The group reappeared and got the audience into a frenzy by playing Reckoning Song.

 This was a really impressive performance which showcased the multiple weapons in Avidan’s armoury.
-He is a brilliant entertainer, with great stage presence, bags of personality, and a million-and-one funny stories to tell.
+He is a brilliant entertainer, with great stage presence, bags of personality and a million-and-one funny stories to tell.
 A complete act made for this festival season.

 Photos: Andrea Tarella

 For further information about Asaf Avidan and future events visit here.